mamijaz/aws-cloudwatch-monitoring-alpine/README.md

-# aws-cloudwatch-monitoring-alpine
+# AWS Cloudwatch Monitoring Using Alpine Image

-Used to moniter the disk space and memory of an aws instance in a dockerized environment in every 5 Min.
+The sollution is used to moniter the disk space and memory of an aws instance in a dockerized environment in every 5 Min.

 Simply add you aws IAM keys(AWSAccessKeyId and AWSSecretKey) in the "aws-scripts-mon/awscreds.conf" file.